This Appeal Page can only accept donations from Australian addresses.

 The traumatic effect on the thousands of children caught up in these fires cannot be underestimated.

-With your support, Save the Children is scaling up our direct response in evacuation and recovery centres, helping children cope by giving them a safe place to be kids again.
-Supported by our dedicated staff trained in helping children in crisis, the kids can draw, play and socialise in our Child Friendly Spaces.
-Most importantly, they can begin to process their experiences in a safe and supported environment.
+While the fires raged, Save the Children helped children cope by giving them a safe place to draw, play and socialise in our Child Friendly Spaces.
+Most importantly, they could start to process their experiences in a safe and supported environment.

-But the impact on children will not simply go away once the fires have gone out.
+But the impact on children did not simply go away when the fires went out.

 Your donation will help to implement a support program to help children who have lived through the fear and distress of the bushfires to feel safe again.